optimalpse/optimalpse.github.io/content/authors/fred/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - MRes Students
+  - Graduate Students
 ---

-Friedrich is a PhD candidate at the CDT React undertaking a MRes in Advanced Molecular Synthesis, before commencing with his PhD.
-He has completed his MEng in Chemical Engineering at Imperial College London in 2018.
-His research focuses on the application of machine learning with the chemical engineering domain.
-His main project entails the conception and development of an interpretable ML-model for chemical retrosynthesis.
+Friedrich is a PhD candidate at the CDT React with a research focus on developing interpretable and reliable machine learning frameworks for chemical retrosynthesis.
+He is generally interested in the application of deep learning techniques for small molecules and proteins.
+Prior to his PhD, he was an undergraduate student in the Department of Chemical Engineering at Imperial College London.